solid/authorization-panel/proposals/evaluation/uc-0-effective-acr.md

 > 3. If resource has an associated aclResource with a representation, return aclResource.
 > 4. Otherwise, repeat the steps using the container resource of resource.

-Just as with ACP, the client can follow the `Link: <...acr>; rel="acl"` relation to find out the rules of access.
+Just as with ACP, the client can follow the `Link: <...acr>; rel="acl"` relation to find the rules of access.
 But then we have two cases with WAC:

 1. the ACR exists and returns the rules